bradphilips/AndroidServices/README.md

 Given that the login takes a username and password and returns a user object I've split this example into 2 models and a simple service call.
 The 2 models are as follows:

 `LoginUser` - Username and password combination to call to the service layer.
-Binds directly to the JSON payload depending on what media type you specify on the `ServiceTask`.
+This binds directly to the JSON payload.

     public class LoginUser implements Serializable {
         @JsonProperty("username")